kathryncodesthings/improving-data-visualisation/README.md

 ## Conclusions
 This project demonstrates that there is no single 'correct' chart.
 The best visual depends on **what the organisation wants to communicate**.

-In practice, a strong approach might include:
+In practice, a strong approach might include, depending on the medium of commuication and the intended audience:
-* A headline or pull-quote summarising the overall change (e.g. 'Revenue fell by X%')
+* A headline or pull-quote summarising the overall change (e.g. 'Revenue fell by X% from $x to $y')
 * A supporting visual like the final chart to explain why the change happened

 This exercise shows my ability to:
 * Critically assess existing data visualisations
-* Identify where design choices are
 * Select and justify alternatives based on audience needs
 * Communicate complex financial information clearly and efficiently

-It also highlights an important principle: good data visualisation is about decision-making, not decoration.
+It also highlights an important principle: good data visualisation for businesses is about supporting informed decision-making, not decoration.